wombleton/gitlaw-nz/acts/H/Heavy Engineering Research Levy Act 1978.md

 ##### 18 Offences and penalties

-*   (1) Every person commits an offence, and is liable on summary conviction to a fine not exceeding $250 or, in the case of a second or subsequent conviction for a similar offence, $500, who without reasonable excuse fails to provide any information or deliver any return as and when required by the Association pursuant to any provision of this Act.
+*   (1) Every person commits an offence, and is liable on conviction to a fine not exceeding $250 or, in the case of a second or subsequent conviction for a similar offence, $500, who without reasonable excuse fails to provide any information or deliver any return as and when required by the Association pursuant to any provision of this Act.

-    (2) Every person commits an offence, and is liable on summary conviction to a fine not exceeding $500, who---
+    (2) Every person commits an offence, and is liable on conviction to a fine not exceeding $500, who---

     *   (a) provides any information or makes any return pursuant to this Act which to his knowledge is false in any material particular: